NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 With the current settings, you will have to manually re-start the Vnc server on your instance every time after you reboot the instance.
 We can automate this to save you this work, and start up the Vnc server automatically.

 The easiest way is to add an execution command in a file.
-Log into your instance (via ssh shell) and follow these instructions:
+Log into your instance (via ssh terminal) and follow these instructions:

 1. Verify the location of your VNC program by typing:
     ```which vncserver```